 Decontamination (often called ‘Clay Barring’)

-Processes used to remove above surface bonded contaminants (meaning anything clinging to the exterior of paint) such as air-borne pollution, tree sap, road tar, paint over-spray, or industrial fallout.
+Processes used to remove above surface bonded contaminants, meaning anything clinging to the exterior of paint.
+These include: air-borne pollution, tree sap, road tar, paint over-spray, or industrial fallout.
 Decontamination is performed using a tacky technology such as; Traditional Detailing Clay or Synthetic Decontamination Towels.

-Paint correction (also known as paint polishing or buffing)is the process of permanently removing below surface imperfections (in or below paint level) from a vehicle’s finish, restoring the true paint color, depth, and clarity, and reflectivity to states which are often better than factory new.
-These imperfections include: swirl marks or “spider webbing” (caused by improper wash techniques), fine scratches, water spots, bird dropping etchings, and holograms caused by improper use of a rotary buffer.
+Paint Correction (also known as paint polishing or buffing)is the process of permanently removing below surface imperfections from a vehicle’s finish.
+Additional benefits include true paint color, depth, and clarity, and reflectivity levels often better than factory new.
+These imperfections include: swirl marks or “spider webbing” (caused by improper wash techniques), fine scratches, water spots, bird dropping etchings, and holograms from improper use of a rotary (high speed) buffer.
 Many budget detailers will fill fine scratches with a glaze.
-So, after 4-6 washes the glaze is removed from the scratched surface, wash by wash, revealing the scratches thought to be removed.
+However, after 4-6 washes the glaze is gone, revealing the scratches thought to be removed.

-► The only way to remove (not mask with glaze) scratches in your vehicle’s paint is with the process of paint correction.
+► The only way to remove imperfections in a vehicle’s paint is with the process of paint correction.
 This means REMOVING defects from the paint’s surface, smoothing it out to a uniform level, across the entire surface.
-Once the paint has been leveled, scratches are gone for good, but vehicles require proper wash techniques on regular intervals in order to remain swirl free and gloss over extended periods of time.
+Once the paint has been corrected, scratches are gone for good.
+However, vehicles require proper wash techniques on regular intervals to maintain a fine finish over time.

 Does the color look off — greyish?

 Does the paint appear dull, cloudy, or does the metallic flex no longer show in direct sunlight?